Protecting Arkansas for Future Generations

-The Nature Conservancy created the Arkansas chapter in 1982 and, since then, we’ve helped protect over 250,000 acres of ecologically rich wetlands, threatened native prairies, caves, forests and waterways.
-From using prescribed fire to restore forests, to diving deep into the underground wilderness of Arkansas’ caves, we’re protecting The Nature State for people and nature.
+The Nature Conservancy’s Arkansas chapter began in 1982 and, since then, we’ve worked with many partners to conserve over 300,000 acres of forests, woodlands, prairies, caves, and dozens of river miles.
+From using prescribed fire to restore woodlands, to diving deep into the underground wilderness of Arkansas’ caves, we’re conserving The Nature State for nature and people to use and enjoy.

 Take a look at the conservation work you supported this year in our 2015 Annual Report!
 A special thank you to Hank’s Fine Furniture for sponsoring this year’s report.

 The Nature Conservancy and the Buffalo River Foundation are working together to keep Smith Creek Healthy.

 The Arkansas Game and Fish Commission will be leading prescribed fire workshops for private landowners around the state in February and March.
 Sign up today to learn about how your property could benefit from prescribed burning.

 Introducing Arkansas' newest preserve -- Ranch North Woods!
 An oasis in the heart of the west Little Rock this preserve is just minutes from downtown.

 The story of conservation in the lower Cache River is one of ecological setbacks, protection victories and painstaking restoration.
 Watch this video about the battle to save the Cache years ago and the restoration efforts underway today.